Rich, moist Chocolate Pound Cake made with simple ingredients and deep chocolate flavor. Perfect for dessert, holidays and more.

 Cake

-- Vanilla extract.
-Always use pure vanilla extract for the best flavor.
+- Vanilla Extract – Pure vanilla extract provides the best flavor.

 Frosting